Surface Pro (1st generation): Hardware

 The Surface Pro shares a lot of its design traits with its lower cost counterpart, the original Surface hybrid tablet, announced on the same day.
 Both have the dark VaporMg coating over the same magnesium body and a 10-point multi-touch enabled 10.6 in screen with crack resistant Gorilla Glass.
 The Wifi is 802.11 a/b/g/n.

-However, the resolution on the Surface Pro is higher and is 1920x1080, and the screen has a Wacom digitizer for pen input.
+However, the resolution on the Surface Pro is higher at 1920×1080, and the screen has a Wacom digitizer for pen input.
 Surface Pro runs a dual-core 1.7 GHz Intel Core i5-3317U CPU, with a Turbo Boost frequency of up to 2.6 GHz with a built-in Intel HD Graphics 4000.
 It has 4 GB of memory and a 64 or 128 GB solid-state drive.
 Unique to the Surface and Surface Pro is the kickstand which can be flipped out from the back, propping the device up.
-The kickstand comes out of the devices at a 22 degree angle, the same angle the edges of the device are angled at.
+The kickstand comes out of the devices at a max of 22-degree angle, the same angle the edges of the device are angled at.

-Along the right side of the device, the Surface Pro has a micro-SD card slot on top (with support for cards up to 200 GB), followed by the power port, and near the bottom, a Mini DisplayPort to connect a number of external displays.
+Along the right side of the device, the Surface Pro has a microSD card slot on top (with support for cards up to 200 GB), followed by the power port, and near the bottom, a Mini DisplayPort to connect a number of external displays.
 The bottom of the device (dubbed the "accessory spine") contains the cover port to attach a Touch Cover or Type Cover.
 In addition to the magnetic attachments, the cover port on the Surface Pro contains a pogo pin connector.
 Unique to the Surface Pro, compared to the Surface tablet, is the addition of power connectors for compatibility with the Surface Power Cover.
 The left side of the 2-in-1 contains a full-sized USB 3 port, the volume rocker, and the audio jack.
 The power button is on the top of the device.
 On the front and back of the device are two 720p Lifecam cameras, and inside is a 42 Watt-hour battery.
 Other sensors include an ambient light sensor, accelerometer, gyroscope, and compass.